-A truly successful leader needs to listen and follow their heart and passions, but they also need to make a business out of their ideas – ignoring customer needs, and advances in the global business world will not bode well on their journey to success.
+What makes a business leader successful is their tendency to listen and follow their heart and passions, while also making a business out of their ideas.
+Ignoring customer needs, and advances in the global business world will not bode well on their journey to success.
 Truly successful people are open to all suggestions to optimize and customize their ideas.
-This will help with enhancing their viewpoints and offerings as well as and satisfying market conditions and client needs.
+This will help with enhancing their viewpoints and offerings as well as satisfying market conditions and client needs.
 Successful people are willing to change course to overcome challenges and adopt new ideas, rather than clinging to opinions and actions that may, or may not, be working.
 As a leader, flexibility is essential and will allow you to perform well when conditions are characterized by rapid change.

 Flexibility allows us to move to a place of openness and possibility instead of being stuck in limiting thought patterns.
 Flexible people accommodate different interests, as they have an easier time shifting their approaches to meet the needs of the many people involved.
 This makes it easier to acquire allies and develop influence in an organization.
 In addition, truly successful people are willing to get their hands dirty and try on different roles and wear many hats in an organization.
 Therefore, it is important to be willing to learn on the go.
 Rarely are successful people ever given the luxury and time of truly being ‘ready’ – to have every single duck in a row before they have to make some big decisions.
 They sometimes need to just go with the flow.